fuxx/SurfTimer/README.md

 =
 Well,

 !start !stop, world records, zone reccords, recent records, zone editing, stats reset and other stuff.

+The zones are using triggers instead of that > x && < y && blah > stuff.
+It's more accurate and is not wasting additional calculation power.
+The timer also includes a simple anti-bhop which triggers after 3 jumps (within 1 second?
+I don't remember).

+I also started on a ghost recorder, but i removed the source as i found no quick way to get the replay in sync with the rest of the world.
+It worked, but the recording played to fast.

+There are tons of statistic menus and also i made a hook where the KSF timer was my inspiration.
+I really like a minimal UI.
+Greetings to KSF, really inspiring work you did over there ;)

-Take a look into the source code and you will find a lot of stuff i dont remember anymore.
+Take a look into the source code and you will find a lot of stuff i don't remember right now.

 Map status document
 =